Crohn ZoneCrohn Zone

 1. Abdominal Pain: Cramping and pain can occur anywhere in the abdomen.
 This is often due to inflammation in the intestines or obstructions.

 2. Diarrhea: Frequent, loose stools are a hallmark symptom.
 Some individuals may experience diarrhea more than 10 times a day, greatly impacting their quality of life.
+Managing the practical realities matters too - see our tips on personal hygiene and Crohn's disease during flares.

 3. Fatigue: Chronic inflammation can lead to fatigue and weakness, making everyday tasks feel overwhelming.